 All the images in the dataset are in DICOM (Digital Imaging and Communications in Medicine) format, which is the global standard for storing and transmitting medical images.

-Preprocessing Steps:
+Preprocessing steps

 Given the varied sources of these images, it was essential to standardize and preprocess them to ensure consistency and optimize them for the deep learning models.
-Here are the key preprocessing steps: Resolution Standardization: All images were resized to a uniform resolution of 256 x 256 pixels, ensuring that every scan retains its critical features without significant data loss.
-Contrast Enhancement: Given the intrinsic differences in imaging equipment across institutions, a contrast-limited adaptive histogram equalization technique was employed to standardize the brightness and improve the contrast of the images.
+Here are the key preprocessing steps: resolution standardization: All images were resized to a uniform resolution of 256 × 256 pixels, ensuring that every scan retains its critical features without significant data loss.
+Contrast enhancement: Given the intrinsic differences in imaging equipment across institutions, a contrast-limited adaptive histogram equalization technique was employed to standardize the brightness and improve the contrast of the images.

 Table 2.
-Pre-processing Steps
+Preprocessing steps